chrisjbillington/setuptools-conda/README.md

 ```

 In most cases, you should not need to modify a project's code at all to use
-`setuptools_conda`, though if it's your project you're building, you may wish to add
+`setuptools-conda`, though if it's your project you're building, you may wish to add
 configurations settings to `setup.cfg` in order to avoid passing them all as command
 line arguments at build time.